 An acceptance of the Letter of Offer must be returned with all parties responsible for the paying of fees having signed the document.
-The Enrolment Fee and Capital Contribution should also be paid (or partly paid) when the Acceptance is returned.
+The Enrolment Fee and Confirmation Fee should also be paid when the Acceptance is returned.

-Student is enrolled to begin school.
+Student is enrolled and ready to commence their schooling.